-The provider must provide PDN services initiated by a physician's order and designated in the POC which is documented on a CMS 485.
-The POC is a written set of medical orders signed by the physician which certify the specific HHA services that will be provided, the frequency of the services and the projected time frame necessary to provide such services.
-The POC is reviewed by the physician every 60 days.
-A new POC is required when there is a change in the recipient's condition, change in orders following hospitalization and/or change in the ordering physician.
+The provider must provide PDN services initiated by a physician's order and designated in the plan of care (POC) which is documented on a CMS 485.
+The POC is a written set of medical orders signed by the physician which certify the specific HHA services that will be provided, the frequency of the services, and the projected time frame necessary to provide such services.
+The plan of care is reviewed by the physician every 60 days.
+A new POC is required when there is a change in the recipient's condition, change in orders following hospitalization, and/or change in the physician.